Noah-droid/segura/docs/process.md

 ```

 ### Payment Flow
-1. Initialize payment using either the `initialize` or `initialize-request` endpoint.
+1. Initialize payment using either the `initialize` or `hosted-payment` endpoint.
-2. For `initialize-request`, redirect user to the `redirectUrl` received in the response:
+2. For `hosted-payment`, redirect user to the `redirectUrl` received in the response:
 ![alt text](image-6.png)
 3. User completes payment on the Segura payment page
 ![alt text](image-5.png)